-Each website is represented with a name, a preview of the homepage, and a URL.
-There is also a range of actions related to the site such as viewing analytics, last editing timestamps, and site settings.
+Each website is represented with a preview of the homepage and the site name when hovered.
+There is a range of actions related to the site located in the drop-up menu next to the Edit Site button including:

-Access a site’s settings through the gear icon.
-This allows you to connect a custom domain, connect to Google Analytics, transfer ownership, or add people to the site.
+Sites settings allows allows you to connect a custom domain, connect to Google Analytics, transfer ownership, or add people to the site.

 Creating a new site

 The Toolbar is located at the bottom of the floating editor.
-It 's used for navigating open pages and for certain editing actions such as accessing the Command Palette, redirects, the Fontsheet, Save All, Lock All Pages, and Deploy All.
+It 's used for navigating open pages and for certain editing actions such as accessing the:

 The Toolbar is contextual, so the exact options will change depending on if you are editing a Page, Block, Sheet, or looking at the Worksheet.